andrekkss/react-native-spotify-apr/README.md

 ### First step

-this library use react-native-dotenv, for store clientID and client callback of Spotify SDK
+This library use react-native-dotenv, for store clientID and client callback of Spotify SDK

 For this configure .env file